-Section 3.
-Methods for continued competency validation are as follows:
+3. Methods for continued competency validation shall be[

 (1) Fourteen (14) contact hours of continuing education which shall:

-(b) Include the continuing education required by Section 5 of this administrative regulation;
+Include the continuing education required by Section 5 of this administrative

 (2) Current national certification or recertification and the continuing education required by Section 5 of this administrative regulation.
 The certification shall be related to the nurse’s practice role and shall:

 (a) Have been initially attained during the licensure period;

 (b) If issued for a period of time as evidenced by an expiration date, have been in effect during the entire licensure period; or